 Am I eligible to be a Laidlaw research supervisor?

-Any member of Trinity's academic staff who is on a permanent contract, or on a contract which extends beyond the duration of the relevant cycle of the Laidlaw Programme, is eligible to supervise a Laidlaw Scholar.
+Any member of Trinity's academic staff who is on a permanent contract, or on a contract which extends beyond the duration of the relevant session of the Laidlaw Programme, is eligible to supervise a Laidlaw Scholar.
 The 2020 cycle of the Programme runs from April 2020 to October 2021.
 You can supervise a scholar jointly with another colleague (either at Trinity or another institution) for all, or part of the duration of the Programme.